JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Same, we can also have monitor running in gihub https://github.com/upptime/upptime

 > ⬆️ GitHub Actions uptime monitor & status page by @AnandChowdhary

+> > You could also try with uptime kuma or kener